Friday, October 4, 2024

 We helped a Tartan 35 put up her mast before departing south on the Hudson.

-Brian twice went way off channel almost grounding us.
-He bllamed it on autopilot
+Brian twice went way off channel, almost grounding us.
+He blamed it on autopilot.

-Doing good time, we decided to anchor at East of Green Flats and Upper Flats.
+We're doing well, so we decided to anchor east of Green Flats and Upper Flats.

-We, we ran aground in a very mushy bottom and had to wait to the tide to turn before we could get out.
+We ran aground on a very mushy bottom and had to wait for the tide to turn before we could get out.
 We had a steak dinner and at 21h30, about two hours after low tide, Bellum spun and we easily pulled her out with the windlass.

-Spent an hour trying to anchor is a very soft Bottom in almost 20
+Spent an hour trying to anchor in a very soft Bottom in almost 20

 Feet of water